Professional Vs. Amateur Talent... Which should you choose?

 Lack of acting skills: Most amateurs do not have the skills necessary to act naturally.
 They are often not comfortable taking acting direction.

 We recently shot a commercial using amateur volunteers.
-They all had tremendous passion for what they were promoting and spoke of it with natural excitement.
+They all had a tremendous passion for what they were promoting and spoke of it with natural excitement.
 Yet with one person in particular, once the camera was turned on he could barely speak.
 Although we encouraged him to speak from the heart, he spoke like he was reading a script poorly, though there was no script.

 After a lot of coaching and many, many takes, we thanked him for his time and released him for the day.
 We could not use him in the commercial.
 We would have never guessed that this outgoing and enthusiastic person would have performed like this.